+ Discounts in Cart!

 Portable DEF Tanks

 Portable DEF tanks for diesel exhaust fluid containment and transport.
-Proformance Supply offers movable DEF organic compound compatible tote transfer systems in numerous capacities and voltages.
+Proformance Supply offers movable DEF tank/tote transfer systems in numerous capacities and voltages.
 All DEF storage tanks are compliant for diesel exhaust fluid storage.
-These are made from quality high-density polyethylene to produce fluid resistance, stability and minimize DEF crystallization issues with evaporation and associated pump cavitation.
+Most tank are constructed from quality high-density polyethylene to produce fluid resistance, stability and minimize DEF crystallization issues with evaporation and associated pump cavitation.

 Poly DEF tanks are made from FDA approved food-grade resin, are NSF 61 approved, and contain UV inhibitors to protect the tank and contents against sunlight damage.
 These diesel exhaust fluid tanks are mainly used in the agriculture, automotive, forestry, industrial and transport industries.
 Compact, lightweight DEF tank pumping systems are available in 25 gallons to 100 gallon capacities.
 These separate tanks can be placed inside the beds of trucks, trailers, ATVs, or UTVs.
 They come with stainless steel pumps, delivery hoses, valves, and fittings.
 Nozzles have an automatic shut off feature.